All field notes

-Project Astra sees through a phone camera, hears ambient sound, remembers what you showed it last Tuesday, and responds in under 300 milliseconds.
-It can read a whiteboard while you are talking, locate an object in a room, and pull up Google Maps before you finish the sentence.
+Project Astra sees through a phone camera, hears ambient sound, and remembers what you showed it last Tuesday.
+It can locate an object in a room, pull up Google Maps before you finish the sentence and, through the glasses, recall a saved door code and show it to you privately.
+No announcement.
+Just the right information, at the right moment, visible only to you.
 The technical achievement is impressive.
 My open question: what should it feel like to have Project Astra as a companion?

 Multimodal interaction only matters if it creates less friction